Pakistan's ex-premier calls off planned sit-in, demands vote

 The government says it has arrested more than 1,700 Khan supporters in the past 48 hours.

-Khan lost his grip on power in April when some members of his Tehreek-e-Insaf party and a key coalition partner defected ahead of a no-confidence vote.
-But he blamed the United States for it, saying Washington plotted to oust him with Sharif’s help.
+Life gradually returned to normalcy across the country on Thursday, after Khan called off the sit-in.
+That surprised even some of his supporters who continued scuffling with police near the parliament building.

-Khan had become unpopular in the final months of his rule because of increasing inflation.
-However, he has significantly regained the lost popularity due to his rhetorical campaign against the United States and Sharif’s government.
+Khan lost his grip on power in April when some members of his Tehreek-e-Insaf party and a key coalition partner defected ahead of the April no-confidence vote, which he also blamed on the United States.

-Although Khan has rallied across the country since his ouster, his Wednesday march on Islamabad was his largest.
-He himself led thousands of supporters from the northwestern city of Peshawar, urging his countrymen to reach Islamabad with women and children to “liberate” Pakistan from the U.S.-imposed government.
+His popularity took a dive in the final months of his rule because of increasing inflation — but in the weeks since his ouster, he has regained some of the losses mainly thanks to his rhetoric against the U.S. and Sharif’s government.

-Authorities say Khan ended his rally after seeing a poor popular response from the masses, which they say were only between 10,000 and 15,000.
+Wednesday’s march on Islamabad was Khan’s largest rally over the past few weeks.
+He personally led thousands of supporters from the northwestern city of Peshawar, urging his countrymen to reach Islamabad together with women and children to “liberate” Pakistan from the U.S.-imposed government.

-Khan went to his home in the Islamabad suburbs after calling off the protest.
+Authorities claim Khan ended his rally after seeing poor popular response, with the crowd numbering only between 10,000 and 15,000.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.